 Star Trek Into Darkness was particularly dark, even after the previous film's destruction of Vulcan, with a villain whose attacks on Starfleet recalled al-Qaeda terrorism and the revelation of a semi-fascist xenophobic warmongering faction within Starfleet.

-The Harry Potter films became increasingly dark and serious, but this is evidenced most in the last three sequels, both in terms of cinematography and subject matter.
+As with their book counterparts, the Harry Potter films became increasingly dark and serious starting with Prisoner of Azkaban, but this is evidenced most in the last three sequels, both in terms of cinematography and subject matter.
 The first two films were full of warm golds and reds, while the later films favour cold blues and Deathly Hallows is almost black and white.
 To further hammer this fact in, "Hedwig's Theme", which introduces each film, sounds slightly shriller and more discordant in each consecutive film.
 But after Voldemort was defeated in the last film, the vivid colours of the first movies return.

 At some points in the final three films the action, which is easy to see when watching in a dark cinema or room, is hard to see in a bright room with sunlight shining in.

 Revenge of the Sith.
 This sequel manages to be the darkest of all prequels, and probably the darkest of the entire saga so far.
 (Notably, it is the first and so far only Star Wars film to garner a PG-13 rating).
 This is where you know the plot of the Fallen Hero, The Bad Guy Wins this time and this is the first in the series that blood shown graphically (note when Anakin is almost killed).

 An in-universe example in the obscure flick Adventures In Dinosaur City, where a trio of kids find themselves zapped into the world of their favorite cartoon.
 Where things aren't just good guys and bad guys like they are on the show, and the story's about as gritty as they could get away with in a kid's film while not losing the aesop about there being no such thing as Black and White Morality.